Preeti: Kapil’s Only Problem Is That He Cannot Accept The Fact That They Were Really Good For Him

 Regarding the allegations that Preeti charged money from people who come for the show, she told the entertainment portal, "There is media evidence of me being the first one from my team who asked people to not buy tickets, Kapil Sharma fan club knows that, they used to come watch the show for free."

-Preeti Clarifies
+Preeti Clarifies Her Side

 "Unfortunately, I hoped that the allegations were up to my standard than theirs.
 I am not going to sit and sell tickets for Rs 30,000.
 Also, I am wondering who will buy a 30,000 ticket to watch the show?
 I don't think this was a well-thought allegation."